angular/angular/aio/content/guide/accessibility.md

 The web is used by a wide variety of people, including those who have visual or motor impairments.
 A variety of assistive technologies are available that make it much easier for these groups to interact with web-based software applications.
-In addition, designing an application to be more accessible generally improves the user experience for all users.
+Also, designing an application to be more accessible generally improves the user experience for all users.

 For an in-depth introduction to issues and techniques for designing accessible applications, see the [Accessibility](https://developers.google.com/web/fundamentals/accessibility/#what_is_accessibility) section of the Google's [Web Fundamentals](https://developers.google.com/web/fundamentals).